- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 - CON: Utilities are expensive

-Maintenance and utility fees, especially heat costs during winter, can be exceedingly expensive.
+Maintenance and utility fees, especially heating costs during winter, can be exceedingly expensive.
 Utilities are charged on top of the monthly rent so expats will need to make sure they include this extra cost in their budget when planning.

 Cost of living in Budapest